Why Work on Yourself?

-What is the difference between psychotherapy, counseling and coaching?
+What is the difference between psychotherapy and coaching?

 What do the letters after your names mean?

-There are many educational paths and professional programs that can prepare someone to become a therapist, so it’s not uncommon to see a variety of letters behind someone’s name.
+There are many educational paths and professional programs that can prepare someone to become a therapist or coach, so it’s not uncommon to see a variety of letters behind someone’s name.

 You’ll find a variety of letters after our names, including LIMHP, LMHP, LICSW, and CGP.
 LICSW stands for Licensed Independent Clinical Social Worker.
 Clinical social workers have earned Master’s degrees in social work from an accredited university and then completed many hours of supervised clinical training along with a comprehensive state licensing test.

-As an LICSW, Hannah is licensed to provide individual, couples, family, and group psychotherapy and counseling, to diagnose and treat mental health issues, and to bill insurance companies for her services.
-She is also licensed to practice independently.
+As an LICSW, a clinician is licensed to provide individual, couples, family, and group psychotherapy and counseling, to diagnose and treat mental health issues, and to bill insurance companies for services.

 LMHP is a license specific to Nebraska which stands for Licensed Independent Mental Health Provider.
 This license is renewed every two years.
-As an LMHP, Chris is qualified to provide individual, couples, family, and group psychotherapy, to diagnose and treat mental health issues, and to bill insurance.
-She is also trained and certified in EMDR.
+As an LMHP, a therapist is qualified to provide individual, couples, family, and group psychotherapy, to diagnose and treat mental health issues, and to bill insurance.

-As licensed mental health providers, we can’t prescribe medication.
+We can’t prescribe medication.
 We do work with several qualified psychiatrists and psychiatric nurse practitioners who can prescribe medication, and we often collaborate and refer clients.
-It’s possible for someone to see us for therapy and to also work with another provider for medication.
+It’s possible for someone to see us for therapy or coaching and to also work with another provider for medication.

 While we have experience working with many issues and problems, we also know our limitations.
-We have several strong relationships with other mental health providers in Omaha and refer to each other often.
-If we think you might be a better fit with another therapist, or if we don’t have experience with your area of concern, we’ll let you know and will provide a prompt referral.
+We have several strong relationships with other providers and healers and refer to each other often.
+If we think you might be a better fit with another person, or if we don’t have experience with your area of concern, we’ll let you know and will provide a prompt referral.

-There’s no cookie cutter approach to therapy.
+There’s no cookie cutter approach to therapy or coaching.
 Typically, each session lasts about an hour and most people find it most helpful to meet once a week.
-We believe that in order for real and lasting changes to occur and for that change to sustain, it’s helpful to commit to participating in at least six months of consistent therapy.
+We believe that in order for real and lasting changes to occur and for that change to sustain, it’s helpful to commit to participating in at least six months of consistent sessions.
 This varies from person to person.
-Sometimes people can accomplish a great deal in a short time, and other people find it helpful to continue in therapy for a few years.
-During your first session we will discuss your individual goals and determine a plan for your treatment including estimating the length of treatment.
+Sometimes people can accomplish a great deal in a short time, and other people find it helpful to continue for a few years.
+During your first session we will discuss your goals and determine a plan for your treatment including estimating the length of treatment.

-Some people choose to pay for therapy out of pocket, and others choose to use health insurance benefits for therapy.
-Therapists at Omaha Psychotherapy are on a variety of health insurance panels and are also an out-of-network provider for some other insurance companies.
+Each provider at Omaha Psychotherapy sets their own rates and fees.
+Some people choose to pay out of pocket, and others choose to use health insurance benefits.
+Because coaches do not diagnose people with mental health disorders, health insurance does not pay for coaching.
+Therapists at Omaha Psychotherapy are on a variety of health insurance panels and are also out-of-network providers for some other insurance companies.
 You may be responsible for a co-payment, co-insurance, and/or deductible.
 We encourage everyone to contact their insurance company to learn about benefits before our first session.